yassersouri/thomas-calibration/README.md

 * Evaluate the assumption that a curved line can be represented by line-segments.
 * Evaluate the effect of including curved lines as line segments versus completely eliminating them.
 * Evaluate the effect of the spatial Hough transform versus regular Hough transform.
+* The line detection filter used is complicated and time consuming.
+What is the effect of changing this filter to a simpler filter.

 Questions
 =========